 Before joining RDS SC in 2017, Dia worked as a Research Fellow in ageing-related projects, University of Portsmouth.
 Before embarking on research, Dia was employed in a variety of NHS clinical settings in Brighton and Portsmouth, supporting adults and the elderly with stroke, dementia and mental health problems.
 She has also been a project worker implementing European integration projects, focusing on work-training and education for ex-drug addicts in Athens, Greece.

-My main research interests lie within the field of dementia and particularly family care of people with dementia.
+My main research interests lie within the field of dementia and particularly home care and support to family care of people with dementia.
 I am interested in the meaning of home and how it might change throughout the lifespan and especially in relation to health and care at home.
 I am using qualitative methods and I am particularly interested in using naturalistic methods, such as walking interviews.